abond936/My-Journal/docs/Project.md

 ### **Authentication**
 ===========================================
-Status: 🟡 Operational
+Status: ✅ Implemented

-- Overall Strategy
+#### Overall Strategy
-  - Decouple application login from photo service connections to support multiple providers.
-  - Centralize security logic in the Next.js backend, not in client-side code or complex database rules.
-- Primary Identity Provider
-  - Manages user login for the application itself (e.g., email/password, social sign-in).
-  - This is where user roles ('admin', 'viewer') are defined and managed.
-  - A library like `lucia-auth` or a simple provider will be used.
-- Connected Accounts (for Photo Services)
-  - The logged-in admin user can connect to photo services (OneDrive, Google Photos) on a settings page.
-  - Each connection uses a standard OAuth 2.0 flow.
-  - Securely stored tokens are used by the backend to fetch photos on the user's behalf.
-- Firebase for Data Access
-  - The `firebase-admin` SDK will be used on the server-side for database operations.
-  - It is NOT used for user sign-in.
-  - Access is controlled via our own API routes, which check the user's role before interacting with Firestore.
-- Role-Based Access Control (RBAC)
-  - Handled by the primary identity provider.
-  - Server-side API routes will verify user's role (`admin` or `viewer`) before allowing access to resources.

-❓ Open Questions:
-- How will the various authentications work?
+The application's authentication is managed by **`next-auth`** (Auth.js), which handles user sign-in and session management for the journal itself.
+This core identity is kept separate from connections to external services.

+The security model is centralized in the Next.js backend, where all API routes are secured at the edge.
+This approach relies on two key authentication patterns:

+1.  **Primary Authentication (Implemented):** This is the user's login to the MyJournal application.
+It is handled by `next-auth` and the providers configured within it (e.g., Credentials-based login).

+2.  **Connected Accounts (Planned):** For integrating with third-party photo services (like OneDrive or Google Photos), a separate OAuth 2.0 flow will be used.
+From a dedicated settings page, the logged-in admin will be able to authorize the application to access their photo libraries.
+The secure tokens from this OAuth flow will be stored and used by the backend to fetch media on the user's behalf.

+#### AI Assistant & Developer Guide
+To work with the authentication system, follow these patterns:

+- **Core Configuration:** The main `next-auth` configuration is located at `src/app/api/auth/[...nextauth]/route.ts`.
+This file defines the authentication providers (e.g., Credentials) and connects to the database via the `FirestoreAdapter`.

+- **Session Management (Client-Side):**
+  - The application is wrapped in an `AuthProvider` located at `src/components/providers/AuthProvider.tsx`.
+  - To access user session data in client components (e.g., to show a user's name), use the `useSession()` hook from `next-auth/react`.

+- **Securing API Routes (Server-Side):**
+  - At the beginning of every server-side API route handler (`GET`, `POST`, etc.), you **MUST** add a security check.
+  - Use `const session = await getServerSession(authOptions);` to retrieve the current session.
+  - **For read-only routes (e.g., GET):** Check if the session exists.
+    ```typescript
+    if (!session) {
+      return new NextResponse('Unauthorized', { status: 401 });
+    }
+    ```
+  - **For modification routes (e.g., POST, PUT, DELETE):** Check for an admin role.
+    ```typescript
+    if (!session || session.user.role !== 'admin') {
+      return new NextResponse('Forbidden', { status: 403 });
+    }
+    ```

+- **User Model:** User data (including a `role` field) is automatically managed by the `@auth/firebase-adapter` and stored in the `users` collection in Firestore.

+- **Environment Variables:** Credentials for local development are stored in `.env.local`.
+This file is not committed to version control.

 #### **Firebase Auth**
 --------------------------------------
-Status: 🟡 Operational
+Status: ✅ Implemented

 ##### Current Features
-- Basic email/password authentication
-- Session persistence
-- Auth state management
-- Basic error handling
-- Auth context provider
+- Credential-Based Login: Secure sign-in using email and password.
+- `next-auth` Integration: Uses `next-auth` as the primary authentication handler, not Firebase's client-side SDK for auth.
+- Firestore Adapter: User and session data is stored in Firestore via `@auth/firebase-adapter`.

 ##### Planned Features
-- Google authentication
-- Social auth providers
+- Social auth providers (e.g., Google)
-- 2FA support
-- Password policies
+- Passwordless login (e.g., email links)
-- Account recovery
+- Account management features (e.g., password change)
-- Enhanced error handling
-- Security rules implementation

 ❓ Open Questions:
-- How has this changed with architecture change?
+- None at this time.

 #### **Session Management**
 ---------------------------------------
-Status: ⭕ Planned
+Status: ✅ Implemented

 ##### Current Features
-- Basic session persistence through Firebase Auth
+- Session Provider: `AuthProvider` provides session state to the entire application.
+- Session Persistence: User sessions are securely persisted in a browser cookie.
+- Session State Access: `useSession` hook for client components.
+- Server-Side Session Validation: `getServerSession` for securing API routes.
+- Token Handling: JWT-based session strategy handled automatically by `next-auth`.

 ##### Planned Features
-- Session tracking
-- Token refresh
-- Session timeout
-- Device tracking
-- Security logging
-- Multi-device support
 - Session analytics
-- Security alerts
+- Security alerts for session activity
-- Device management
+- UI for multi-device management

 ❓ Open Questions:
-- What is this?
+- None at this time.

 #### **Role Management**
 ------------------------------------------
-Status: ⭕ Planned
+Status: ✅ Implemented

 ##### Current Features
-- Basic role definition in User interface ??
+- Basic Role Definition: Users have a `role` property in their session and database record (e.g., 'admin').
+- API-Level Access Control: API routes enforce access control based on the user's role.

 ##### Planned Features
-- Role definitions
+- Role hierarchy (e.g., editor, viewer)
-- Permission management
-- Access control
-- Role assignment
+- UI for role assignment and management by an admin.
-- Role validation
-- Role hierarchy
-- Role analytics
-- Role templates
+- Granular, per-item permissions.

 ❓ Open Questions:
+- None at this time.

 ### **Backup System**